apahl/csvtable/README.md

 ## Limitations

-This is a very simple implmentation of a CSV parser.
+This is a very simple implementation of a CSV parser.
 It currently does not support quoted strings.

 ## Installation
 `nimble install csvtable`